 Many companies are looking to platform-as-a-service (PaaS) infrastructure, to enable faster, standardized, and more cost-efficient software development across their organization.
 Yet, some organizations get stalled shortly after implementation.
 At Crosslake Technologies, we have seen confusion at many companies who have implemented PaaS solutions, struggling with the question of “Now what?”.

-In this post, we review the benefits of PaaS and highlight the ways in which it can help operations and software development teams evolve the way they work.
-In the next post in the series, we present a case study using the Pivotal Cloud Foundry (PCF) PaaS solution, and the way in which it is transforming a company that delivers CRM SaaS solutions to better manage member information, organize events, and perform fundraising.
+In this post, we review the benefits of PaaS and highlight how it can help operations and software development teams evolve the way they work.
+In the next post in the series, we present a case study using the Pivotal Cloud Foundry (PCF) PaaS solution, and how it is transforming a company that delivers CRM SaaS solutions to better manage member information, organize events, and perform fundraising.

 The Benefits of PaaS